About our QPP Board

 Vaughan works as a nurse, starting his journey in healthcare at age 19 as an Assistant in Nursing in aged care, and since then has continued his studies, completing a Diploma of Nursing, and then their Bachelor of Nursing.
 Vaughan considers themselves fortunate that they were diagnosed at a time where accessibility to effective treatments was possible, and was able to commence therapy a short time after being diagnosed.

 Vaughan has always been passionate about connecting with their community.
-The majority of their nursing career has been spent working directly with the PLHIV community, with focus areas including chronic disease management, HIV care, general practice and sexual health.
+The majority of their nursing career has been spent working directly with the positive community, with focus areas including chronic disease management, HIV care, general practice and sexual health.
 They understand firsthand, the importance and benefits that the lived experience brings to peer roles and has found this experience to be incredibly fulfilling.
 In addition to their day-to-day clinical work, Vaughan has presented, spoke on panels, and been on advisory committees in multiple areas of education in healthcare, specifically LGBTQI+ health.
 Vaughan brings this depth of insights and skills to his position on the QPP board.
-They are committed to improving service delivery, accessibility for PLHIV, and decreasing stigma.
+They are committed to improving service delivery, accessibility for people living with HIV, and decreasing stigma.

 In their spare time, Vaughan is a passionate member of the local hardcore music scene, together with practicing combat sports (Muay Thai) and spending time in the garden with the chickens, or with their fiancé and their two cats.